 We got hooked on taking trolleys and hop on, hop off tours from our time in Boston.
 Since then we have done it whenever possible.
 Yes, I prefer to do the Atlanta hop on hop off service, this way you can enjoy the different attractions and get back on.
 But some cities don’t offer that service, and that’s fine.

 But no matter what, and take my advice on this really seriously, take a trolley tour it will totally change your time at your new destination.

-This is exactly what we did when we arrived in Atlanta.
+This is exactly what we did when we arrived in Atlanta (also, check out The Shellmont Inn, is an amazing place).
 Peachtree Trolley Tours is a new addition to Atlanta.
 Before them, nothing like it existed.
 But now I am telling you, this needs to be the first thing on your agenda.
 90 minutes with them will not only orient you, but give you depth and knowledge about the city you are visiting.

 Recommended Read: Atlanta Georgia Travel Guide

 Atlanta PeachTree Trolley Tour

 The day we took our tour, we were actually really lucky.
 For one, it was an insane cold front, so being on a warm trolley was awesome.
 Plus, due to the cold, most people decided not to leave their homes and hotel rooms, and we were the only ones on the tour.
 Making it a VIP experience.

 Our guides, the driver and Sally, were really knowledgeable and seemed to be enjoying the tour as much as we were.